Fostering Healthier Workplaces

 How do we address mental health challenges?

-We offer inclusive, culturally responsive spaces that provide accessible alternatives to conventional mental health support.
-With nearly 50% of youth facing untreated mental health challenges and 23% of adults living with mental illness (NAMI, Mental Health America), our work helps fill the gap with non-clinical, community-rooted healing experiences.
-We offer a sliding scale to support accessibility for our services.
+We provide inclusive, culturally responsive spaces that offer accessible alternatives to conventional mental health support.
+Many youth and adults face challenges with stress, anxiety, and emotional well-being, and our work helps bridge that gap with non-clinical, community-rooted healing experiences.

-Our services focus on healing, resilience, and creativity using nature-based retreats, community storytelling, expressive arts, mindfulness practices, and affinity circles to support emotional well-being in safe, inspiring, and affirming environments.
+Our offerings focus on healing, resilience, and creativity, using nature based retreats, community storytelling, expressive arts, mindfulness practices, and affinity circles.
+These experiences support emotional well-being in inspiring, and affirming environments, helping participants reconnect with themselves, each other, and their communities.

 How can you support The SouLuna Project?